 Advanced Elements AdvancedFrame

-If you're after the best inflatable kayak that's truly inflatable, the Advanced Elements AdvancedFrame is our top choice.
+If you're after the best inflatable recreational kayak that's actually inflatable, the Advanced Elements AdvancedFrame is our top choice.
 This kayak combines incredible performance with a reasonable price tag.
 It boasts an internal folding aluminum frame that gives it the structure it needs to glide through the water with impressive tracking and speed.
 The water-resistant outer fabric adds to the overall durability and performance of the vessel.
 It feels nearly as fast on the water as a hardshell kayak and is quite comfortable for even longer journeys.
-Made of sturdy materials with reinforced construction, the AdvancedFrame is sure to keep you paddling for years to come.
+Made of sturdy materials with reinforced construction, the AdvancedFrame is sure to keep you paddling through many adventures.

 Unfortunately, the cost of the internal frame we love so much is in the weight of this 33 lb 4 oz kayak.
 Challenging to drag around in its duffel bag, the AdvancedFrame also takes a long time to assemble with no less than seven air chambers, five of which require a special adapter to inflate — in lieu of that, you'll need to harness the power of your lungs.
-With no port for drainage, we also had a difficult time getting all the water out of the hull after an outing, which typically resulted in finding leftover water somewhere inside the next time we set up this boat.
+With no port for drainage, we also had a difficult time getting all the water out of the hull after an outing, which typically resulted in finding leftover water somewhere inside the next time we set up this boat — even after overwintering in a dry desert garage.
 But if your main concern is with the on-water performance and comfort of your kayak, the AdvancedFrame excels in both areas.

 Read review: Advanced Elements AdvancedFrame